Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 6.1 Setting Up SSL Certificates

-This section illustrated how to configure Secure Sockets Layer (SSL) certificates using a TrustStore and KeyStore for secure communication with Fortanix DSM.
+This section illustrates the steps to configure Secure Sockets Layer (SSL) certificates using a TrustStore and KeyStore for secure communication with Fortanix DSM.

 6.1.1 Configuring Keystore